-The NDK includes a helper shell script named
+The NDK includes a shell script named

-ndk-gdb to easily launch a native debugging
+ndk-gdb to start a

 - Build your app using the

 make APP=<name>method to build.

 - Build your app to run on Android 2.2 (Android API level 8) or higher.

 - Debug on a device or emulator running Android 2.2 or higher.